saflo76/shellkit/README.md

 Useful points to consider in a data recovery from defective disk (not broken file sytem):

-- Sometimes typical *All-In-One Recovery Solutions* (AIORS) requires a massive surface scan to approach content selection screen
+- Sometimes typical All-In-One Recovery Solutions (AIORS) require a massive surface scan to approach content selection screen

-- AIORS doesn't track what has been recovered and what has not within subsequent executions (as something goes wrong you'll be forced to restart the program and of course its logic will start from scratch too!) and you don't have a pratical file list in your hands to check/manage/split
+- AIORS doesn't track what has been recovered and what has not within subsequent executions (as something goes wrong you'll be forced to restart the program and of course its logic will start from scratch too!) and you don't have a pratical file list in your hands to surf/edit/split

 - AIORS on a unrecoverable read error doesn't have a strategy to track what has been successfully red from a file and what has not, chance is only to restart from scratch on next execution

-- You feel the need to recover with an atomic file-by-file approach and avoid losing time by seeing repeatedly on screen titles of what has been completed (instead of having a progressively shrinking to-do-list and a growing done-list)
+- You feel the need to recover with an atomic file-by-file approach and avoid losing time by seeing repeatedly on screen entries of what has been done (indeed, what about having a progressively shrinking to-do-list paired with a growing done-list?).

 - Having control over composing the recovery list order: some easy list splitting/grouping tool organized by categories and last but not least the